SorkinType/Alatsi-Old/README.md

 Aplous by Sorkin Type
 ===========================

-Aplous is an original typeface designed .
+Aplous is an original typeface designed by Spyros Zevelakis.

-It will support Google Fonts Latin Pro glyph set, enabling the typesetting of English, Western European languages as well as Vietnamese and 130+ other languages.
+It supports Windows 1252, Mac Roman, Google Plus, Google Pro, Plus Optional, and Pro optional glyph sets, enabling the typesetting of English, Western European languages as well as Vietnamese and 130+ other languages.

 License
 -------